 #2.
 Moderate discussions by reading between the lines

-We delivered the findings from the research orally and in writing in English.
-The research result was well received and used for the development of new games.
+We presented the results of the research both verbally and in written format in English.
+The outcomes of the study were positively received and utilized in the creation of new games.